-You can email us at \taxforms@irs.gov.
+You can email us at taxforms@irs.gov.
 (The asterisk must be included in the address.)
 Please put "Publications Comment" on the subject line.
+You can also send us comments from

-Although we cannot respond individually to each email, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.

-Ordering U.S. forms and publications.
+Ordering forms and publications.
 Visit www.irs.gov/formspubs to download forms and publications, call 1-800-829-3676, or write to the address below and receive a response within 10 days after your request is received.